How A Shirt From Target Helped A Survivor Of Deadly Amtrak Crash Heal

 She was tired but didn't want to fall asleep — it was her first work trip — so she texted with her friend Jordan.
 They started chatting about the TV show Grey's Anatomy, and Jordan described how one of the main characters, Derek Shepherd, died in a dramatic car accident.

 "I remember texting back, 'Nothing this dramatic ever happens in real life,' " Janie recalls.
-"And then I looked up and I saw the accordion of the train, kind of fold and bend and four seconds later, I'm blinking my eyes, thinking, 'OK, I'm tired.
+"And then I looked up and I saw the accordion of the train, kind of fold and bend, and four seconds later, I'm blinking my eyes, thinking, 'OK, I'm tired.
 I might be in a dream.' "

 But it wasn't a dream.